DSC-CETB/SeptoCode-21/README.md

 - To generate the output file, follow the below instructions in the command prompt:
   - Firstly, make sure that the code and output file are in the same directory.
   - Then from the directory, open command prompt.
   - Type the code shown below in the cmd for the language of your preference, to generate the output file to be submitted.
-This output should be the output of the test case provided with the problem statement.
+This output should be the output of the test case (input_problem statement number.txt), e.g. - input_1.txt for day 1,  provided with the problem statement.

     **i.
 For C++/C**